fau-klue/mmda-toolkit/deployment/README.md

 ## Frontend

-The backend is a static build:
+The frontend is a static build:

     cd mmda-frontend
     yarn run build || npm run build